Oil or Acrylic Supplies

 Several styles of palette knives for mixing or painting with.
 I prefer the long thin knife that doesn't have a v shape.
 Image coming soon.

 Canvas panels (not stretched canvases) are easier when painting en plein air.
 You can use either canvas or panels when at home.
-Ampersand Gessobord is my personal favorite for panels and you will receive a sample panels to work on when you take a three day workshop.
+Ampersand Gessobord is my personal favorite for panels and you will receive two sample panels to work on when you take a three day workshop.

 Student grade panels are fine for beginners.